barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 Payments are effectively "push" actions: the payer sends money to the payee.
 It is the payer's responsibility to give the receiving account "coordinates" (i.e. bank account number) correctly.
 Jurisdictions and banks around the world treat international payments differently, due to [KYC][25], [AML][26] and IT system design.
-They require different levels of detail (e.g. account owner name, address, etc) and may have have various quirks in their system implementation (e.g. truncate long strings, punctuation marks,...).
+They require different levels of detail (e.g. account owner name, address, etc) and may have various quirks in their system implementation (e.g. truncate long strings, punctuation marks,...).

 The more data points required as input, the higher the possibility for mistakes in processing a payment instruction.
-Especially so, considering how many different banks the instruction must "hop through" on its way.
+Especially considering how many different banks the instruction must "hop through" on its way.
 It should not come as a surprise that banks around the world employ armies of people tasked solely with manually checking, correcting and processing international payments.
-This affects SWIFT musch more than SEPA, due to the latter taking advantage of enforced common standards in the Eurozone.
+This affects SWIFT much more than SEPA, due to the latter taking advantage of enforced common standards across the Eurozone.

 **System processing**
 SWIFT [credit and debit messages][23] between banks are almost instant, [around the world][24].
 But actually processing them is slow.
 Most banking systems are batch processes, taking place at the end of the day.
 Their day!
 The more correspondent banking hops the payment has to go through, the slower the eventual receiver [value date][42].
-Timezones, bank holidays and business day cut-off times are all working against you.
+Timezones, bank holidays and business day cut-off times are all working against the payee getting her money.

 ### Trust

 This should not be seen as an issue, because it should be taken as a given.
-But surprisingly it is not.
+But surprisingly it is (an issue) because it is not (taken as a given).
 International transfers are based on an "arm's length" relationship, with clearing houses used to reduce risk and establish trust.
 It is the more integrated network, TARGET2, which suffers from a growing lack of trust.

-As mentioned previously, TARGET2 facilitates intra-EU payments by allowing EU member central banks to lend each other.
+As mentioned previously, TARGET2 facilitates intra-EU payments by allowing EU member central banks to effectively lend each other.
 This means that the consequent surpluses and deficits are balance sheet records; Germany's assets are Italy's, Spain's etc liabilities.
-This has resulted in a [trillion][43] euro domino tower; a unilateral exit from the Euro by the [southern debitors][44] would be, well... interesting, to say the least!
+This has resulted in a [trillion][43] euro domino tower; a unilateral exit from the Euro by any of the [southern debitors][44] would be, well... interesting, to say the least!
 The northern European banking system would be lucky to survive.